wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/viva-connections-introduction/includes/3-when-to-use-viva-connections.md

-:::image type="icon" source="../media/image7.png":::In this module, let us imagine a large chain of regional hospitals, Lamna Healthcare, that needs an employee experience tool for their diverse types of employees, such as physicians and surgeons, nurse practitioners, Human Resources professionals, IT professionals, office administrators, and custodial staff.
+:::image type="icon" source="../media/image7.png":::In this module, let us imagine a large chain of regional hospitals, Lamna Healthcare, that needs an employee experience tool for their diverse types of employees.
+These employees include physicians and surgeons, nurse practitioners, Human Resources professionals, IT professionals, office administrators, custodial staff, and many more.
 View a simplified Lamna Healthcare org chart below: